 - Terms and conditions: Additional contract details optionally added by you.

 Proposals originate from you and are sent to a buyer for negotiation via Ad Manager.
-Proposals can also originate from buyers as an RFP.
+Proposals can also originate from buyers as a request for proposal (RFP).
 RFPs are sent to your Ad Manager network where you can view and reply to the buyer.

 In either case, the negotiation process is the same and occurs directly in Ad Manager.
-Details about negotiating are covered in Negotiate proposals.
-Details about RFPs (buyer initiated proposals) are covered in Buyer initiated proposals.
+Learn more about negotiating in Negotiate proposals and see more about RFPs (buyer initiated proposals) are covered in Buyer initiated proposals.

 When a proposal is finalized, Ad Manager duplicates settings and details from the proposal and its proposal line items into a corresponding order and line items.
 Orders and line items are used for delivery of a campaign.

 Proposals and proposal line items are used to negotiate terms of campaigns and make other changes.
 If you need to update orders or delivery line items, do so by clicking Reopen from the proposal.
 Learn more about reopening a finalized proposal.